sudosilico/yabai.rs/README.md

 # yabai.rs

-A Rust library for communicating with the [yabai](https://github.com/koekeishiya/yabai) tiling window manager.

-It sends client commands directly to the yabai server via UnixStream sockets, acting as a Rust equivalent of `yabai -m`.
+A Rust library for communicating with the [yabai](https://github.com/koekeishiya/yabai) tiling window manager's [ipc socket](https://github.com/koekeishiya/yabai/wiki/Commands#message-passing-interface), acting as a Rust equivalent of the `yabai -m` command.

 ## Installation